Abielcz/Abielcz.github.io/README.md

-### Welcome
+<h2 align="center">### Welcome</h2>
-I specialize in software development, algorithms, and data systems with a focus on building clean, efficient, and secure solutions.
-Below are selected projects that demonstrate my technical capabilities and growth as a developer.
+<p align="center"> specialize in software development, algorithms, and data systems with a focus on building clean, efficient, and secure solutions.
+Below are selected projects that demonstrate my technical capabilities and growth as a developer. </p>I

 ___________________________________________________________________________